jquery/jquery-wp-content/README.md

 and Learn articles (unlike the source code of jQuery projects) you don't even have to say where you got the code from.
 Just use it.

+The PHP files in the web-base-template repository are a derivative work of WordPress, and available under the terms of the GPL license ( http://codex.wordpress.org/License )

 ### What is not licensed

 The theme, design, layout, look-and-feel of the web-base-template repository, including all html, css, images, and